i-Apoorva/Node-Task-Manager/README.md

 # Node-Task-Manager

-An event manager application with authorization and authentication implemented for user profiles.
+An event manager application with JWT auth- authorization and authentication implemented for user profiles, Express.

 Mongodb database is being used.